siemens/ix/packages/documentation/docs/migration/2_0_0/index.md

 </ix-menu-category>
 ```

-### Multiple screen layouts within the `ix-menu`
+### Multiple screen layouts within the `ix-basic-navigation`

-The `ix-menu` introduces new layout breakpoints that affect the display and behavior of the menu component based on the screen size.
+The `ix-basic-navigation` introduces new layout breakpoints that affect the display and behavior of the menu component based on the screen size.
 These breakpoints provide a responsive and adaptive menu layout for different devices and screen resolutions.

 ![Menu Layout](capture_layout_feature.gif)